karoleoline/ISD_realproject/README.md

 ## Acknowledgments

 * Big thanks to CoreyMs and Max Goodridge - we would have been lost without your youtube tutorials
-* Additionally, thanks to StackOverFlow because..well, because nothing would be possible without StackOverFlow
+* Additionally, thanks to StackOverFlow because...well, because nothing would be possible without StackOverFlow
 * Thanks to Frank B. and his awesome dog, which we can sometimes hear during his online lectures